ykk648/XSegNet2onnx/README.md

 # XSegNet2onnx
-convert DeepFaceLab XSegNet's *.npy weights to onnx file
+convert DeepFaceLab XSegNet's *.npy weights to onnx file.
+Inference time is optimized from 500ms to 90ms.

 # usage
 ## generate you own onnx file